dappnode/validator-monitoring/README.md

 This repository contains the code for the validator monitoring system.
 The system is designed to listen signatures request from different networks validate them and store the results in a database.

+It also contains a simple JWT generator that can be used to easily generate the JWT token necessary to access some API endpoints.
+More on this on the [API](#api) section.

 In dappnode, the signature request and validation flow is as follows:

-1. The staking brain sends the signature request of type `PROOF_OF_VALIDATION` to the web3signer (see https://github.com/Consensys/web3signer/pull/982).
+**1.** The staking brain sends the signature request of type `PROOF_OF_VALIDATION` to the web3signer (see <https://github.com/Consensys/web3signer/pull/982>).
 The request has the following format:

 ```json
 {